 Tuesday Partly cloudy.
 Winds W/NW 15 to 25 km/h becoming light in the late afternoon.
 Possible rainfall: 0 mm Chance of any rain: 10% Sun protection 9:10am to 3:10pm, UV Index predicted to reach 7 [High].

 Wednesday Cloudy.
-Very high (95%) chance of rain at times.
-The chance of a thunderstorm in the early morning.
-Winds N 25 to 40 km/h shifting S/SW 15 to 20 km/h in the late evening.
-Possible rainfall: 4 to 10 mm Chance of any rain: 95%.
+Very high (95%) chance of rain from the late morning.
+The chance of a thunderstorm from the late morning.
+Winds NE 20 to 30 km/h turning NW 25 to 40 km/h in the late afternoon then increasing to 35 to 55 km/h in the late evening.
+Possible rainfall: 10 to 30 mm Chance of any rain: 95%.